Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_3.md

 This leaves our `RewardsManagerTargets` cleaner and makes it easier to distinguish user actions from admin actions.

-## Creating Clamped Handlers
+## Creating clamped handlers

-Using our understanding of the system and looking at our target functions we can see there are 3 primary values that we'll need to clamp if we don't want the fuzzer to spend an inordinate amount of time exploring states that are irrelevant: `address vault`, `address token` and `address user`
+Looking at our target functions we can see there are 3 primary values that we'll need to clamp if we don't want the fuzzer to spend an inordinate amount of time exploring states that are irrelevant: `address vault`, `address token` and `address user`:

 ```javascript